 Diagnosing hearing loss in someone suffering from Alzheimer's can be a huge relief for the patient, their family and caregivers.
 Some of the problems that were once blamed on the dementia progression can now be attributed to the hearing loss, and hearing loss has a variety of treatment options that may improve communication.
 Hearing aids, assistive listening devices, alerting devices and other communication strategies can be employed to help the Alzheimer's patient engage with their loved ones and caregivers.

 Research from the Better Hearing Institute demonstrates the use of hearing aids improves quality of life for individuals, including emotional health, mental ability, physical health and a sense of independence.
+These are just several of the known health benefits of hearing aids.

 Take action to help your loved ones suffering from dementia